Configure your system

 - Click OK.

-The Palm class is added to the Coconut Palms schema in the Training Samples Manager pane.
-You'll create features with the Palm class to train the deep learning model in each bookmark you created.
+The Palm class is added to the Coconut Palms schema in the Image Classification pane.
+You'll create features with the Palm class to train the deep learning model.

 Create training samples

 To make sure you're capturing a representative sample of trees in the area, you'll digitize features throughout the image.
 These features are read into the deep learning model in a specific format called image chips.
 Image chips are small blocks of imagery cut from the source image.
-Once you've created a sufficient number of features in the Training Manager, you'll export them as image chips with metadata using a geoprocessing tool.
+Once you've created a sufficient number of features in the Image Classification pane, you'll export them as image chips with metadata.

 - On the ribbon, click the Map tab.
-In the Navigate group, click the Bookmarks drop-down button and choose the Northwest palms bookmark.
+In the Navigate group, click Bookmarks and choose Training Location 1.

-- In the Training Samples Manager pane, select the Palm class and click the Circle tool.
+- In the Image Classification pane, select the Palm class and click the Circle tool.

 - On the map, click the center of a palm tree and draw a circle around a single tree.

-A new palm record is added in the bottom pane of the Training Samples Manager pane.
-When training a deep learning model, each image chip must have all the palm trees within it labeled as a palm.
-The image chips will be much smaller than your current map display, but you'll create a palm record for every tree you can to ensure there are many image chips with all the palm trees marked.
+A new palm record is added in the Labeled Objects group of the Image Classification pane.
+You'll create a palm record for every tree you can to ensure there are many image chips with all the palm trees marked.

 - Draw circles around each tree in the map display.

-When you're finished with this first bookmark's extent, you'll have approximately 100 samples recorded in the Training Samples Manager pane.
+When you're finished with this first bookmark's extent, you'll have approximately 180 samples recorded in the Training Samples Manager pane.

-- Create training samples for every tree on each of the six remaining Training Location bookmarks.
+- Create training samples for every palm tree on each of the six remaining Training Location bookmarks.

 Digitizing training samples can be a time-consuming process, but it pays off to have a large number of samples.
-The more samples you provide the model with as training data, the more accurate results it returns.
+The more samples you provide the model with as training data, the more accurate the results will be.

-- When you're done creating samples, in the Training Samples Manager pane, click Save.
+- When you're done creating samples, in the Image Classification pane, click Save.

-- In the Save current training samples window, under Project, click Databases and double-click the default geodatabase, CoconutHealth.gdb.
+- In the Save current training samples window, under Project, click Databases and double-click the default project geodatabase, Kolovai.gdb.